KarnaLab/karna/README.md

     cd github/karna
     go install

-## Modules

-Karna is composed of three packages.
-Each package has a README file that describes in more detail the possibilities offered by Karna.

-### Viz

-This package allows you to visualize in Neo4J, the architecture of your lambdas.
-Karna Viz exposes two commands:

-- show: Build the tree
-- cleanup: Destroy the tree

 ### Deploy

 This package allows you to pack, deploy, tag (alias), and clean the selected lambda function, based on a configuration file (karna.json).
 Karna Deploy exposes one command:

 - deploy -a (alias) -t (functionName)

-### API

-This package allows you to mount a GraphQL API that exposes the following AWS resources in JSON format: Lambda, APIGateway, EC2.

-- api start

 ## Examples